razshare/catpaw-screenshot-showcase/README.md

+# What is this?

+This is a Php program that takes screenshots of your screen natively.

 # Premise

 I don't know if this works on Windows or MacOS, I don't use neither of those platforms, I've tested this only on Ubuntu (Zorin OS).